SumitKumar-17/SumitKumar-17.github.io/src/content/post/notebooklm/index.md

 ---
-title: "Building NotebookLM: A Brutal Journey Through Dependency Hell"
+title: "Building NotebookLM: A Journey Through Dependency Hell"
 description: "A assignment to build NotebookLM clone turned into a war against PDF libraries, build tools, and server-side rendering.
 Here’s what happened."
 publishDate: "6 August 2025"
 draft: false